dambaev/mempool/nix/README.md

 ## Frontend development.
 The fast flow

 General development flow can be considered as slow because it should provide reproducible environment.
 If you want to have fast development flow, you may use the following steps.
-Notice, that this method can't guarantee packagesto be pinned.
+Notice, that this method can't guarantee packages to be pinned.

 1 fork the repo, checkout branch op-energy-master and create new branch with your new feature: